HuangSJ-TY/openEuler-portal/app/en/other/privacy/index.md

 You can log in to the openEuler community and choose User Center > Settings > Account Management > Account Settings > Account Security > Delete to delete your openEuler community account.
 This action will also delete your personal information in the openEuler community.
 Exercise caution when performing this operation.

-## 7. Where Your Personal Data Is Stored
+## 7. Where Your Personal Data Is Stored and How It Is Transferred

+Your personal information will be stored on servers located in the Hong Kong Special Administrative Region of the People's Republic of China.
 To enable our affiliates and partners to provide better support, some of your personal data will be transferred from the Hong Kong Special Administrative Region of the People's Republic of China to the Chinese mainland.
 In such cases, we will fulfill our compliance obligations in accordance with applicable laws and regulations and this policy to ensure that your personal data is protected as required by applicable laws and regulations and in line with the terms set forth in this policy.
 We will also implement appropriate safeguards during the transfer of your personal data.
 For example, when transferring your personal data over public networks, we will encrypt the data to prevent unauthorized access.

 ## 8. How This Policy Is Updated